Cooperation between coherent control and noises in quantum metrology: Introduction

-As a contrast, we show that there are very rich dynamics provided by the interplay between coherent controls and noises that can contribute to the parametrization.
-Instead of suppressing the noises, controls can actively make use of the noises.
-Under such cooperative scheme, the precision limit may go beyond the limits of the standard schemes of quantum metrology.
-In particular we show that although coherent controls and noises alone may not improve the precision limit under a given evolution, the cooperative interplay between them can improve the precision limit.
-We show that through the interplay of coherent controls and noises, the parameter can be encoded into multiple components of the dynamics, which differs from the standard schemes where the parameter is usually only encoded in one part of the dynamics(either in the Hamiltonian or in the noisy operator).
-This provides many possibilities to go beyond the precision limit of the standard schemes.
-Through the canonical examples in quantum metrology, we show that the precision limit in the cooperative scheme can beat the corresponding value in the standard scheme and in certain regimes it can even surpass the highest precision limit that can be achieved under the controlled ideal unitary dynamics.
+By contrast, in this paper we show that there are benefits provided by the interplay between coherent control and noises that can contribute to parameter estimation.
+Instead of suppressing the noises, our schemes can actively make use of the noises, as depicted in Fig. \ref{fig:scheme}(c) where $H_x$ and $L_x$ indicate that both the Hamiltonian and noisy operator are encoded with the parameter to be estimated.
+Under such cooperative schemes, the precision limit can go beyond the limit under above-mentioned standard schemes in quantum metrology.
+More precisely, we show that although coherent control or noises alone may not be utilized separately to improve the precision limit according to a given system evolution, the cooperative interaction between them can make a significant contribution.
+In more concrete terms, through the interplay between coherent control and noises, the parameter to be estimated can be encoded into multiple components of the dynamics, differing from the standard scheme where the parameter is usually merely encoded in one part of the dynamics (either in the Hamiltonian or in the noisy operator).
+This opens many possibilities to improve the precision limit.
+By analyzing canonical systems in quantum metrology, we show that the precision limit under the cooperative scheme proposed in this paper can beat its counterpart in the standard scheme.
+Furthermore, in a certain region which will be specified in the following sections of this paper, the precision limit under the cooperative scheme can even surpass the highest precision limit under the ideal unitary dynamics.